 For HVAC contractors out there, it can be a bit difficult to set yourself apart from the pack.
-After all, in any given region, there are likely to be a multitude of options for the consumer to choose from with little to differentiate each of them.
+After all, in any given region, there are likely to be many options for the consumer to choose from with little to differentiate each of them.

 That is why it is imperative to have the right advertising plan in place for HVAC contractors.
-With the right advertising campaign, you can reach consumers far more easily and give them cause to think of your company above all the others in the industry.
+With the right advertising campaign, you can reach consumers far more efficiently and cause them to think of your company above all the others in the industry.

-There are a multitude of ways that HVAC contractors can achieve this and no one plan is proven to be better than the next.
+There is a multitude of ways that HVAC contractors can achieve this, and no one plan is proven to be better than the next.
 It ultimately depends on your company, its location, its target audience, and a little bit of luck.
 But having the right advertising plan in place to exercise your strengths to your customers will go a long way towards setting you apart.

 Idea #1: Use Seasonal Advertising

-Not all advertising is not created equally; there are different tactics and ideas that stand above the others depending on how they are used and where they are implemented.
+Not all advertising has value; some different tactics and ideas stand above the others depending on usage and implementation.
 Seasonal HVAC advertising can help you generate a lot of additional revenue.

 Make sure that your marketing campaign begins at least 6-8 weeks before the busy seasons.
-This will help keep your company in the mind’s eye of the customers that you are hoping to reach.
+Seasonal changes will help keep your company in the mind’s eye of the customers that you are hoping to reach.

-Companies can have highly successful campaigns if done properly.
-There are a few success stories of this that are definitely worth noting:
+Companies can have highly successful campaigns if done correctly.
+There are a few success stories of this that are worth noting:

 - An Illinois company brought in a whopping $258,040 in revenue with a highly successful winter campaign.
-They took the opportunity to take a very busy time of the year and turn it into a financial advantage.
+They took the opportunity to take a hectic time of the year and turn it into a financial advantage.

-- An HVAC business in Arkansas generated a massive 839% return on investment (ROI) using a furnace tune-up winter ad campaign.
+- In Arkansas, an HVAC business generated a massive 839% return on investment (ROI) using a furnace tune-up winter ad campaign.

-Perhaps most interesting of all is that these companies didn’t use the go-to methods of HVAC advertising, such as radio or TV.
-No, they got it done with a very affordable, simplistic, and repeatable method…
+Perhaps most impressive of all is that these companies didn’t use the go-to methods of HVAC advertising, such as radio or TV.
+No, they got it done with a very affordable, simplistic, and repeatable approach.

 Idea #2: HVAC Postcards

 One of the time-tested methods of advertising for HVAC companies is using the direct mail approach.
-This is a proven method that generates leads with consistency.
+Direct mail is a proven method that generates leads with consistency.
 All of the above companies used the seasonal postcard approach of direct mail.

 The term “time-tested” might not sound so sexy, but it generates results.
-Perhaps more staggeringly, there are studies that have been conducted recently that show that 54% of consumers prefer to receive these kinds of promotions via direct mail.
-Even more eye-opening is that 79% of those who receive direct mail open them immediately as compared to the 45% who get them via email.
-And most importantly, 40% of consumers have made a purchase due to direct mail in the last three months.
+Perhaps more staggeringly, some recent studies show that 54% of consumers prefer to receive these kinds of promotions via direct mail.
+Even more eye-opening is that 79% of those who receive direct mail open them immediately compared to the 45% who get them via email.
+And most importantly, 40% of consumers have purchased due to direct mail in the last three months.

 Idea #3: Pay Per Click Advertising

-That doesn’t mean that digital advertising is not important.
-Getting on the first page of the Google search results can do wonders for any business and should be a priority regardless of the business.
-Google has a massive reach and ignoring that would be foolish.
+That doesn’t mean that digital advertising is not essential.
+Getting on the first page of the Google search results can do wonders for any business and be a priority regardless of the company.
+Google has a massive reach, and ignoring that leaves you vulnerable.

 There is a distinct advantage in this type of marketing in that you only pay when someone clicks on it (hence “pay per click”).
-The only downside is that there will be wasted clicks that do not convert into customers, though that’s true of any form of advertising.
+The only downside is that there will be wasted clicks that do not convert into customers, though that’s true of any advertising form.

-While you might not want to start with an expensive Google AdWords account, consider investing some money into showcasing your company name and creating a more competitive web presence!
+While you might not want to start with an expensive Google Ads account, consider investing some money into showcasing your company name and creating a more competitive web presence.

 Idea #4: Your Website is Key

-The one aspect that has changed greatly in HVAC advertising is getting a lead to call your business.
-This is because people can now do their own research on a company online and often will do so.
+The one aspect that has significantly changed in HVAC advertising is getting a lead to call your business.
+Consumers do their research on a company online.
 After all, wouldn’t you want to know about the business you intend to use before spending the money?

 - An About Us page that features actual photos of your business and staff